 Boeing Employee Credit Union (BECU) is a not-for-profit financial cooperative with over 925,000 members that was founded in 1935 in Tukwila, Washington.
-BECU offers one Visa credit card option for consumers with multiple design options.
+BECU offers a low rate and cash back Visa credit card, in addition to various partner cards and a secured credit card option.
 The member-owned company does not charge annual fees, foreign transaction fees, cash advance transaction fees, or balance transfer transaction fees.

-Consumers can earn points for eligible everyday purchases made on the BECU Visa credit card.
-There are no caps on the amount of points that may be earned.
+Consumers can earn points for eligible everyday purchases made on the BECU Visa credit card, and there is no cap on the amount of points that may be earned.
 Points may redeemed for cash, travel perks, gift cards, and merchandise.
 Other features include zero fraud liability protection, global travel accident insurance, online purchase protection, travel and emergency assistance services, automobile rental collision damage coverage, and extended warranties.
 Customers can also customize their credit cards with a choice of one of four available designs.

 BECU provides online banking services with a mobile app that gives customers 24/7 account access to view electronic statements, transfer funds, and set up automatic payments.
 Members can also apply for loans, manage a financial budget, and receive real-time alerts on all account activity.
 The online debt management services allows the member to view a complete list of all acquired debt balances along with currently charged interest rates.
 Members can also make online deposits using their own personal computer and scanner.
 Customers can also bank by telephone anytime day or night.